oguzgul06/React-Covid-19-Tracker/README.md

 I was using API with disease.sh because I want to realtime data

-So, you can learn and see data wtih realtime
+So, you can learn and see data with realtime